alexcumplido/frontend-projects/interactive-pricing/README.md

 - Mobile-first workflow

 #### Thoughts
 In this project I had to balance between focusing on UI or UX.
-At first I considered using the input attribute `max`,`min` and `steps` to create a better UX helping the user the visualize each step of their range, but then I realize that I was not able to style the progression of the slider `::-webkit-slider-runnable-track`, since it just jumped from one range to another without the movement effect.
+At first I considered using the input attribute max, mix and steps to create a better UX helping the user the visualize each step of their range, but then I realize that I was not able to style the progression of the slider `::-webkit-slider-runnable-track`, since it just jumped from one range to another without the movement effect.
 Also this task is a little bit tricky because cross-browsing compatibility, Safari and Firefox browser offer native css selectors to acess all the elements of an `input[type=range]` but Chrome does not offer the the possibility to style directly the progression of the slider.
 So reasearching I found [BrennaObrien](https://brennaobrien.com/blog/2014/05/style-input-type-range-in-every-browser.html) and [Nikita Hlopov](https://nikitahl.com/style-range-input-css) used interesting techniques to style the progression of the slider and applied to my code.

 ```js
 const inputRange = document.querySelector('.card__input');